EDMdesigner/EDMdesigner-API-Doc/README.md

 #### Parameters (you should post):
   * _id {String} The id of the project.
 Note that it has to be a valid MongoDB _id.
 It's best if you use the values that you got when you list the projects of the user with the [/json/project/list](#list-projects) route.
   * title {String} The title of the new project
   * description {String} The description of the new project
   * customData {Object} You can upload custom informations to this project.
 You can save any kind of information.
 It is up to you, how you want to use it!

+#### Answer:
+Project object:
+  - _id {String} The MongoDB _id of the new template
+  - title {String} The title of the new template
+  - description {String} The description of the new template
+  - document {Object} An object, which represents the new template

+or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.

+___

+### Create from defaults
+The user can copy a project from the templater user's projects.

+#####Type
+  + Post

+#####Route
+  + //api.edmdesigner.com/json/project/createFromDefaults

+#### Parameters (you should post):
+  * _id {String} The id of the project.
+The project owner has to be the templater user.
+Note that it has to be a valid MongoDB _id.
+It's best if you use the values that you got when you list the projects of the user with the [/json/project/list](#list-projects) route.
+  * title {String} The title of the new project
+  * description {String} The description of the new project
+  * customData {Object} You can upload custom informations to this project.
+You can save any kind of information.
+It is up to you, how you want to use it!